SS Clement: Interception

 At approximately 12:00 hrs on Saturday 30 September 1939, Admiral Graf Spee intercepted Clement 50 nautical miles southeast of Pernambuco.

 The Graf Spee transmitted to the Clement that under no circumstances should they operate the ship's radio.
 However the wireless operator ignored the instruction and proceeded to transmit an "RRR" signal ("I am under attack by a raider") as well as giving the position of the Clement in addition to which her Master, Captain Frederick Harris, ensured that important documentation was jettisoned over the side in accordance with British Admiralty orders.

 As part of the interception Graf Spee had launched her Arado Ar 196 floatplane which proceeded to make several passes of the Clement, shooting at her upper works with its MG 15 machine gun during the course of which the Chief Officer of the Clement received a slight wound to one of his hands.

 Admiral Graf Spee was under strict orders to comply with prize law.
 This required her to search any intercepted a ship for contraband and to ensure the safety of the captured ship's crew.
 If her commander decided to sink a captured ship, he would also have to ensure its crew was safely evacuated prior to any action.

 Captain Langsdorff sent a boarding party to Clement.
 The party took Captain Harris and his Chief Engineer, Walter Bryant, prisoner and transferred them to Admiral Graf Spee.
 The remaining 47 members of Clement's crew abandoned ship in her four lifeboats, and the officer commanding the German boarding party gave them a course to steer to the Brazilian port of Maceió.

 Graf Spee then sent a general wireless broadcast: "Please save lifeboats of Clement at 09° 04' South 34° 04' West."
 In an attempt to sow a ruse for the Allies, Admiral Graf Spee used the call sign of her sister ship Admiral Scheer.

-One lifeboat containing sixteen crew members of the Clement was picked up by the Brazilian steamer Hatinga at a position between Pernambuco and Alagoas.
+One lifeboat containing sixteen crew members of the Clement was picked up by the Brazilian steamer Itatinga at a position between Pernambuco and Alagoas.
 The crew members were initially landed at Maceió.
 However they later re-embarked and were taken to Bahia.
-A second lifeboat successfully reached Maceió whilst other crew members were picked up by a freighter of the Lloyd-Barsileiro Line.
+A second lifeboat successfully reached Maceió whilst other crew members were picked up by a cargo ship of the Lloyd Brasileiro company.